“A garden is always a series of losses set against a few triumphs, like life itself”

 Super Chicken’s Top Tips!

-- Now is the time to start planting out your bulbs & you’ll have beautiful blooms come Spring!
+- Now is the time to start planting out your bulbs for beautiful blooms come Spring!
 Some of our favourites to grow are Daffodils, Freesias & Hyacinths!

-- Try growing succulents or cacti’s in colourful pots for indoor plants!
-These wonders store water in their fleshy leaves and strive on neglect if you’re not a green thumb – easy as!
+- Try growing succulents or cacti’s in bright pots indoors.
+These wonders store water in their fleshy leaves so are easy to grow.

 - Re-mulch the whole garden!
-Try our Katek Not Just Mulch which has a poultry manure base or we also love Sugar Cane Mulch for it’s wonderful nitrogen properties as it breaks down!
-Mulch away!
+Try our Katek Not Just Mulch which has a poultry manure base or we also love Sugar Cane Mulch!

-- Don’t forget to give your fruit trees a bit of Neptune seaweed concentrate & also a good dose of Super Growth organic fertiliser pellets, they’ll thank you for it with a bountiful harvest of juicy fruit!
+- Don’t forget to give your fruit trees a bit of seaweed concentrate or all purpose pellets, they’ll thank you for it with a bountiful harvest of juicy fruit!